 The flat bread—very similar to Native American fry bread—is really the highlight of langoš.
 It’s lightly fried, crispy and chewy, and it can be pulled apart or folded and eaten like a taco.

-Garlic, ketchup, cheese, and tartar sauce are the typical choices in Slovakia, and some places also offer sour cream and chocolate.
+Garlic, ketchup, cheese, and tartar sauce are the typical choices of condiments in Slovakia, and some places also offer sour cream and chocolate.
 The garlic tends to be strong but nicely offset by the sweetness of the ketchup and creamy tang of tartar sauce.

-Chlebíčky (small open-faced sandwiches)
+Chlebíčky (Small open-faced sandwiches)

 by Rachel Davey, Very Hungry Nomads